By Steve Habel, Senior Contributing Writer

 That has been the focus of the Longhorns, at least through the first two games.
 What its close victories have shown is that Texas “belongs” right where it landed in the postseason.
 Also evident through the clutch play shown in victories over South Dakota State and Xavier is how close UT was to being good enough to be a part of the NCAA Tournament.

-The crowd for Sunday’s win at the Erwin Center was announced at 3,204, nearly twice as many as showed up March 19 night for the first round against South Dakota State.
+The crowd for Sunday’s win at the Erwin Center was announced at 3,204, nearly twice as many as showed up March 19 for the first round win against South Dakota State.

 Sunday’s win over Xavier, a tall and tough Big East team that might have been the second-best team in this tournament, was a good one.
 It showcased the talents of senior Kerwin Roach II, one of the players who led the Longhorns through the regular season until his suspension with five games remaining, which ultimately contributed significantly to the determination of his team's ultimate postseason event.

-Roach scored a team-high 21 points to lead while converting six of 13 shots from the floor, including both of his shots from three-point range, and adding eight rebounds and six assists.
-As good as his game was, Roach’s ineptitude at the free throw line (he made just 7 of 15) almost sunk the Longhorns.
+Roach scored a team-high 21 points to lead the Longhorns while converting 6 of 13 shots from the floor, including both of his shots from 3-point range, adding eight rebounds and six assists.
+As good as his game was, Roach’s ineptitude at the free throw line (he made just 7 of 15) almost sunk Texas.

 “I love (my teammates),” Roach said afterward.
 “They kept my head in it.
 It’s easy to focus on the bad things that’s going on in a game, like missing free throws.
 But at the end, they had my back and I had theirs, and we stayed in it.”